Transcontinental Inc. announces the renewal of its normal course issuer bid

 The Corporation believes that the purchase of the Class A subordinate Voting Shares and Class B Shares would constitute an economically worthwhile use by the Corporation of its funds and is in the best interest of the Corporation and its shareholders.
-During the period from April 15, 2014 to April 14, 2015, Transcontinental Inc. did not purchase Class A Subordinate Voting Shares or Class B Shares.
+During the period from April 15, 2015 to April 14, 2016, Transcontinental Inc. purchased 585,800 Class A Subordinate Voting Shares at a weighted average price of $17.11 and did not purchase Class B Shares.

 In connection with the program, the Corporation established an automatic securities purchase plan to provide standard instructions regarding how the Corporation's shares are to be repurchased under the program.
 Accordingly, the Corporation may repurchase its shares under the automatic plan on any trading day during the program including during self-imposed trading blackout periods.
 The automatic plan will commence and should terminate together with the program.
 It constitutes an "automatic plan" for purposes of applicable Canadian securities legislation and has been reviewed by the Toronto Stock Exchange.

-Canada's largest printer, with operations in print and digital media, publishing and flexible packaging, TC Transcontinental's mission is to create products and services that allow businesses to attract, reach and retain their target customers.
+Canada's largest printer, with operations in print, flexible packaging, publishing and digital media, TC Transcontinental's mission is to create products and services that allow businesses to attract, reach and retain their target customers.

-Respect, teamwork, performance and innovation are strong values held by the Corporation and its commitment to all stakeholders is to pursue its business and philanthropic activities in a responsible manner.
+Respect, teamwork, performance and innovation are strong values held by the Corporation and its employees.
+The Corporation's commitment to all stakeholders is to pursue its business and philanthropic activities in a responsible manner.

-Transcontinental Inc. (TSX: TCL.A, TCL.B), known as TC Transcontinental, has over 8,500 employees in Canada and the United States, and revenues of C$2.1 billion in 2014.
+Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has over 8,000 employees in Canada and the United States, and revenues of C$2.0 billion in 2015.
+Website www.tc.tc

 – 30 –